Psivant/stormmsite/docs/tutorials/tutorial_iv.md

 practice in molecular simulations.

 # Creating a Synthesis of All Systems
-With the systems read in and correspondence established, the masterstroke is create a *synthesis* of the coordinates and topologies.
+With the systems read in and correspondence established, the masterstroke is to create a *synthesis* of the coordinates and topologies.
 The coordinate synthesis is the [`PhaseSpaceSynthesis`](../doxygen/classstormm_1_1synthesis_1_1PhaseSpaceSynthesis.html), while the topology synthesis is the [`AtomGraphSynthesis`](../doxygen/classstormm_1_1synthesis_1_1AtomGraphSynthesis.html).
 The